-- Ongoing Patient IT Support – The growth of self-service capabilities for patients means patients will be working through a myriad of applications, portals and devices that will require a high degree of customer service and support.
+- Ongoing Patient IT Support.
+The growth of self-service capabilities for patients means patients will be working through a myriad of applications, portals and devices.
+Further, these will all require a high degree of customer service and support.
 Providers must be prepared to offer and scale that assistance.

-- Managed Services Return on Investment – In the past, support for IT (such as non-functioning passwords), patient-facing applications, EHRs and other clinical applications were handled by separate teams.
-The post-COVID landscape, however, points to a need for a blended support model that covers all these areas under a single umbrella – a model that is often best handled through managed services.
+- Managed Services Return on Investment.
+In the past, support for IT (such as non-functioning passwords), patient-facing applications, EHRs and other clinical applications were handled by separate teams.
+The post-COVID landscape, however, points to a need for a blended support model that covers all these areas under a single umbrella.
+This is a model that is often best handled through managed services.

-- Deals Heat Up – All indicators are 2021 will be a busy year for M&A activity for providers, payers and vendors – and a conglomeration of all three.
-After a pause in 2020, many organizations are back in growth mode, and will be seeking to make up lost ground in 2021.
+- Deals Heat Up.
+All indicators are 2021 will be a busy year for M&A activity for providers, payers and vendors.
+After a pause in 2020, many organizations are back in growth mode.
+Additionally, they’ll be seeking to make up lost ground in 2021.

-- Rationalization ROI – Increased M&A activity, combined with a focus on IT value and optimization is driving the C-suite to look strategically at service, application and vendor rationalization.
+- Rationalization ROI.
+Increased M&A activity is driving the C-suite to look strategically at service, application and vendor rationalization.
 Many health systems will be proactively reviewing applications and solutions across their current environments and building rationalization models into the growth strategy “playbooks.”

-- Additional Telehealth Funding – After collecting and reviewing public input, in mid-March the FCC submitted its proposal to launch the second round of the FCC’s $250 million COVID-19 telehealth program.
+- Additional Telehealth Funding.
+After reviewing public input, the FCC proposed to launch the second round of its $250 million COVID-19 telehealth program.
 Healthcare organizations should begin looking now at how they can best take advantage of this new cash infusion.

-- Artificial Intelligence/Machine Learning – AI and ML tools are playing more of a critical role in driving insights from non-structured data.
+- Artificial Intelligence/Machine Learning.
+AI and ML tools are playing more of a critical role in driving insights from non-structured data.
 AI in particular is delivering insights that might not be readily obvious to clinicians or administrators.
-New, stronger AI and ML tools will continue to be introduced to take advantage of these capabilities and their ability to drive predictive outcomes.
+AI and ML tools will continue to take advantage of these capabilities and their ability to drive predictive outcomes.

-- On-Demand Reporting as a Service – Many organizations are just starting to set up Centers of Excellence for on-demand reporting and overall data analytics.
-Using an on-demand model that focuses on reporting as a service, rather than starting from scratch, will be used more often to quickly stand up a robust team.
+- On-Demand Reporting as a Service.
+Many organizations are just starting to set up Centers of Excellence for on-demand reporting and overall data analytics.
+Using an on-demand model that focuses on reporting as a service will be used to stand up a robust team.

-- Tech Giants Become More Embedded – Companies such as Google, Amazon and Apple are presenting new and innovative ways for patients to manage components of their health directly.
+- Tech Giants Become More Embedded.
+Companies such as Google, Amazon and Apple are presenting ninnovative ways for patients to manage components of their health directly.
 The drive toward full data integration will continue to provide catalysts for these tech companies to aggregate data, making health data portability more of a reality.

-The Quarterly Pivot report is published each quarter and features trends watch, innovations to know about, upcoming industry events and thought leadership resources.
-Access the full Q2 Quarterly Pivot report here.
+The Quarterly Pivot report is published each quarter.
+It features trends watch, innovations to know about, upcoming industry events and thought leadership resources.